As always, it was the photos on the stone what got me. And the “Dixieland Jazz” inscription. And then the three keys embedded in its surface.

 By 1961, Hal began his long-term association with a well-known Dixieland ensemble, Smokey Stover and his Red-Hot Firemen.
 This band actually traveled quite a bit.
 In 1962 alone, they had gigs in Ft.
 Lauderdale; Las Vegas; and Mattoon, IL.
 There were more gig notices and ads than I have room to show you here.

-Hal continued playing with Smokey Stover and his band, even while working a new somewhat surprising gig in Chicago.
+Hal continued playing with Smokey Stover and his band, even while working a new and somewhat surprising gig in Chicago.

 Around 1963, Chicago got a genuine Mississippi riverboat: the Sari-S. It offered dining, dancing, brass spittoons, and a “card sharp” who did tricks for the guests’ entertainment.

 The Sari-S also had a house band.
 Hal was with the boat’s “Riverboat Ramblers” from 1963 to at least 1965 — on guitar this time.
 In 1966 the boat’s management shifted its entertainment to a floor revue, and then a big band.
 I don’t know if Hal was still there at that time.
-Through 1968 until 1971, he seems to have downshifted to smaller venues.
+Through 1968 until 1971, he appears to have downshifted to smaller venues.

 The Edge Lounge in Rogers Park seems to have been a particular favorite for him around this time.
 I found multiple notices about these little afternoon sessions.